-Ronald Breiger is Professor of Sociology in the School of Sociology, Professor (by courtesy) in the School of Government and Public Policy, and an Affiliate Member of the Interdisciplinary Graduate Program in Statistics at the University of Arizona.
-He has been appointed a University of Arizona Regents' Professor, effective July 2016.
+Ronald Breiger is a Regents' Professor, a Professor of Sociology in the School of Sociology, a Professor (by courtesy) in the School of Government and Public Policy, and an Affiliate Member of the Interdisciplinary Graduate Program in Statistics at the University of Arizona.

-Breiger (PhD Harvard, 1975) taught at Harvard University (Assistant to Associate Professor) and Cornell University (Professor to Goldwin Smith Professor of Sociology) before coming to the University of Arizona in 2000.
+Breiger (PhD Harvard, 1975) was a faculty member at Harvard University (Assistant to Associate Professor) and Cornell University (Professor to Goldwin Smith Professor of Sociology) before coming to the University of Arizona in 2000.

 Breiger's interests include social networks, adversarial networks, stratification, mathematical models, theory, and measurement issues in cultural and institutional analysis.

 Ronald Breiger's web page at the University of Arizona